juaml/junifer/docs/understanding/index.rst

 later use in statistical analyses or machine learning (for example, using julearn_).

+.. important:: Junifer is not a toolbox to create pipelines, but a tool to configure the junifer pipeline, which is intended to be fixed and not to be changed.
+If you want to create a pipeline, you should use other tools like nipype_.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   pipeline
    data
    datagrabber
    datareader